 - Available in black and natural

-This advanced material is excellent for engineering and manufacturing purposes.
-It is strong, tough and has high temperature resistance.
+This advanced material is excellent for engineering and manufacturing.
+PC is strong, tough and has high temperature resistance.

 - Stable up to 110C